 Blog

 Houston Haynes

 * The title of this blog entry is an homage to Lexicon of Musical Invective by Nicholas Slonimsky.
-Introduction: The Vocabulary of Doom Every generation produces confident predictions about how new technologies will either revolutionize or destroy …
+The Vocabulary of Doom Every generation produces confident predictions about how new technologies will either revolutionize or destroy the current …

+Blog